aijamalnk/beam-learning-month/README.md

 ![Stay home, learn Beam](https://github.com/aijamalnk/beam-learning-month/raw/master/images/banner.png)

 Welcome to Beam Learning Month's repository!
-Here, you will be able to find all the materials from the different presentations.
+Here, you will be able to find links to the recordings and source files that were used during the presentations.

+If you have an interesting use case with Apache Beam and would like to speak at future webinars, please reach out to [Aijamal](mailto:aizhamal@apache.org) with a short description of your talk.

+If you have feedback on on how to improve Apache Beam and these webinars, please fill out [this form](s.apache.org/beam-survey).
+We will use your feedback to prepare future webinar content and prioritize feature requests in Apache Beam.

 ## Webinar 1: An interactive introduction to Apache Beam